James C. Floyd

-James Charles Floyd (20 October 1914 – 5 April 2017) was a British-Canadian aeronautical engineer.
+James Charles Floyd (born 20 October 1914) is a former British-Canadian aeronautical engineer.
 He became the Avro Aircraft Ltd. (Canada) chief design engineer and was involved in the design and development of the Avro Canada C-102 Jetliner, Avro Canada CF-100 Canuck and Avro Canada CF-105 Arrow aircraft.

 Early career

 James Charles Floyd was born in Manchester, England on 20 October 1914.
 He began his career in the aviation industry in January 1930 at the age of 15 as an apprentice with A.V.
 Roe Company in the United Kingdom.
 Growing up next to the A.V.
 Roe manufacturing plant, he was chosen by Sir Roy Dobson to train young boys in the aviation field.
 Floyd attended technical school and later graduated from UMIST in 1934, where he earned a diploma in engineering in 1945.
 As a part of his education, he also worked in a variety of different positions at the A.V.
 Roe plant in between attending classes.
 He spent the last 6 months of this training at the A.V.
 Roe airfield at Woodford, where he learned to fly in a monoplane.

 After graduating, Floyd joined Roy Chadwick's group of designers and worked with Chadwick on the Avro Anson, Manchester, Lancaster, York and Lincoln designs.
 He was part of a small team that turned the twinjet Manchester into the four-engined jet aircraft Lancaster bomber.
 He was later appointed Chief Project Engineer at the Avro design office in Yorkshire, working on the application of jet technology to transport aircraft.
 During his early career he worked under the guidance of Sir Sydney Camm of Hawker Aircraft, designer of the Hurricane Fighter and the Harrier 'Jump Jet'.